Sumit00003/Samyog/README.md

-💻 SAMYOGA - Offensive Security Toolkit
+💻 SAMYOGA - EH Toolkit

-SAMYOGA is a terminal-based offensive security toolkit that provides a unified interface for various penetration testing utilities such as keylogger creation, hidden directory discovery, subdomain enumeration, and a basic web crawler.
+SAMYOGA is a command-line terminal that provides a unified interface for various penetration testing utilities such as keylogger creation, hidden directory discovery, subdomain enumeration, and a basic web crawler.

 ⚠️ Disclaimer: This tool is for educational and ethical hacking purposes only.
 Unauthorized usage against systems without explicit permission is illegal.